kingispeak/kingispeak/README.md

+### Hi there, I'm Fong. 👋

+- 🌱 I’m currently learning everything 🤣
+- 🥅 2022 Goals: Contribute more to Open Source projects and company projects
+- ⚡ Fun fact: Listening music and Basketball

+## I'm a Web Developer!!

 - 👋 Hi, I’m @kingispeak
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 ### Connect with me: